 In this fruit salad from Yossy Arefi, the bling comes in the form of sweet-tart lemon-vanilla bean syrup.

 Beyond the syrup (which you can use to jazz up sparkling water or a cocktail), this fruit salad is all about using what you like, what looks good, and what smells good.
 A good fruit salad should appeal to all of your senses, including sight.

 "You can certainly use whatever type of in-season fruit you like for this salad, but choosing fruit all in one tonal range makes a big visual impact," says Yossy.
 "That's a tip I learned from Lexi Mainland."

 This rosy-toned salad keeps things in the school of blush, rose, red, and marigold, with the likes of rhubarb, cherries, peaches, strawberries, and raspberries.
 Start with this combination, but feel free to mix and match — just don't forget the bling!

-A Rosy Fruit Salad with Lemon-Vanilla Bean Syrup
+Red Fruit Salad with Lemon-Vanilla Bean Syrup

 For the syrup:

 1 cup very thinly sliced rhubarb (from 1 large stalk)

 2 cups (280 grams) cherries, pitted and halved

 2 medium peaches (225 grams), pitted and cut into 1/4-inch-thick slices